Toivo Antikainen

 Toivo Antikainen (То́йво А́нтикайнен, 8 June 1898 – 4 October 1941) was a Finnish-born communist and a military officer of the Soviet Red Army.
-He was one of the founders and leaders of the exile Communist Party of Finland.
+He was one of the founders and leaders of the exiled Communist Party of Finland.
 Antikainen died in suspicious circumstances in the Soviet Union in 1941.

 Biography

 Early years

 Toivo Antikainen was born to a working-class family in Helsinki.
 His parents were trade unionists and Toivo joined the Social Democratic youth organization at the age of 8.
 Antikainen went to school for six years and started working as he was 12.
 In the late 1910s, Antikainen had several posts in the Social Democratic organizations.
 As the Finnish Civil War broke out in January 1918, Antikainen served in the Red administration, but did not fight in the Red Guards.